dooksajs/core/packages/plugins/docs/state-schema-guide.md

 - **Default Values**: Initial values for data
 - **ID Generation**: How to generate IDs for collections

+> **Note:** Dooksa schemas are inspired by and largely compliant with the JSON Schema specification, making it familiar for developers who have used JSON Schema before.

 ## Schema Types

 The Dooksa state system supports six primary data types: